OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/metadataphp/amodule/blocks.rst

 ======

 Description:
     In this array are registered all module templates blocks.
-On module activation they are automaticly inserted into database.
+On module activation they are automatically inserted into database.
 On activating/deactivating module, all module blocks also are activated/deactivated.

 Type: